 Every scene the World Nobles appear in just makes viewers hate them even more.
-Besides Doflamingo's family, none of them ever showed any redeeming quality.
+Besides Doflamingo's family, they are just pure scum.
 They just keep doing horrible things, confident that their status lets them do whatever they want.
 They buy and kidnap people to make them slaves, shoot people just for not kneeling before them, make slaves eat Devil Fruits just for their own sick entertainment and much worse.
-Many characters suffered under them including Fisher Tiger, Hancock and her sisters and Koala, not to mention one of them (nearly) killed Sabo.
+Many characters suffered under them including Fisher Tiger, Hancock and her sisters and Koala, not to mention one of them killed Luffy's brother Sabo just for passing in front of their ship.
+Well, almost killed him.
+It's not revealed to Luffy until years later that Sabo managed to survive the attack and joined a resistance group.
 Eustass Kid, himself a Psychopathic Manchild, claims that even the worst pirates are absolutely nothing compared to the World Nobles.
 Because of their horrible, horrible actions, it's a moment of celebration when Luffy punched Charloss in the face and no Admiral went after him for it.

-The Donquixiote Pirates comes off as weird and quirky, they're too much funny to hate.
-Other than Dofflamingo, it's Diamante who's the most hated character in the Dressrosa Arc.
-Being a titled "hero", is a sociopath that loves to play dirty, gloats about killing the loved ones of the families in front of him, and has no likability throughout the manga and anime.
-It was a good thing his bragging came to his downfall.
+The majority of the Donquixiote Pirates come off as weird, quirky, and overall too funny to hate.
+Diamante however is second only to Doflamingo for the the most despicable member of the crew.
+Being a titled "hero", Diamante is a sociopath that loves to play dirty, gloats about killing the loved ones of the families in front of him, and has no likability throughout the manga and anime.
+It was a good thing his bragging led to his downfall.

 You can't hate Yume Hasegawa of Pupa since she was a monster who escaped the laboratory after being experimented on for thirty odd years.
 You can despise Shiro's adoptive father Genjurou Iamari due to him perversely torturing Shiro as a young boy, implanting in his mind that abuse was the purest form of love.